INSIGHT-Conservative news outlets, accused of election falsehoods, air disclaimers

 A Smartmatic attorney declined to comment on the invitation.

-Dominion has filed earlier defamation lawsuits against Trump allies, including Giuliani and Lindell, based in part on their statements on networks and social media.
+Dominion has filed defamation lawsuits against Trump allies, including Giuliani and Lindell, based in part on their statements on networks and social media.
+Dominion has not sued any network but the company’s legal counsel, Tom Clare, told Reuters “there will be additional lawsuits.”
 Dominion has formally advised social media networks to preserve posts and data from Fox, Newsmax, OANN, Trump and others, saying they are relevant to pending and forthcoming claims.

 Giuliani did not return a request for comment but told Reuters in January that his comments about Dominion were constitutionally protected free speech.
 Lindell told Reuters he was “happy” that Dominion sued him, because it would allow him to seek evidence from the company.
 He said that he planned to countersue Dominion for trying to silence him.